Lupin3000/ESP/README.md

 ## Information

-To make it easier to get started, the basic examples are not object-oriented.
 On [wokwi](https://wokwi.com) you can test mostly all scripts and simulate your circuit/code inside the browser.

-Depending on your ESP microcontroller device, sensors and environment you may need to adapt values for GPIO pins.
+> Depending on your ESP microcontroller device, sensors and environment you may need to adapt values for GPIO pins.
 The important values are defined as constants after imports.

+## Tutorials & examples

-## Table of Contents
+### Table of Contents

 - Introduction
   - [Setup local environment](./doc/001_local_environment.md)